sse-secure-systems/connaisseur/docs/adr/ADR-10_pipeline.md

 ## Current Setup

 The current setup uses a reusable CI definition (`.reusable-ci.yaml`), which itself consists of reusable parts.
-Occasionally, self written actions are used which are found in the `action` directory.
+Occasionally, self-written actions are used which are found in the `action` directory.
 The CI looks something like this:

 - ci
-    - conditionals [prints summary + pass through for args]
+    - conditionals [prints summary + pass-through for args]
     - build
         - context **action** [yq metadata for build]
         - build **action** [build the app + push to ghcr]